Sigmmma/c20/src/content/h1/guides/levels/bsp-troubleshooting/readme.md

 ## Warning: two fog planes visible from a cluster
 Although you can add portals to ensure two fog planes are not in the same localized cluster and avoid ["two fog planes intersected in a cluster"](#two-fog-planes-intersected-in-a-cluster-black), Tool will still warn you when two fog planes are [potentially visible](~scenario_structure_bsp#potentially-visible-set) to each other.
 In this case Sapien will only allow the assignment of a fog palette to a single fog plane and only one will render in-game.

 Consider combining together your fog planes into a singular plane.
-If this is not desirable because you want different fog palette assignments or fog planes at different heights then you will need to ensure the clusters which contain them are completely isolated from each other either by separating the BSP into two volumes (e.g. connected by a teleporter) or ensuring there is an indoor cluster between them by creating a series of long hallways that block visibility.
+If this is not desirable because you want different fog palette assignments or fog planes at different heights then you will need to ensure the clusters which contain them are completely isolated from each other either by separating the BSP into two volumes (e.g. connected by a teleporter) or ensuring they are not potentially visible to each other by creating a series of corners and intermediate portals that block visibility.

 ![](two_fog_planes.mp4)
 ![](two_fog_planes_2.mp4)